ipspace/blog/content/posts/2008/08/bgp-route-reflector-details.md

 ### Cluster-ID is Obsolete

 Cisco IOS implementation of route reflector functionality supports the **bgp** **cluster-id** parameter, which is used in the *Cluster list* attribute instead of the *Router ID*.
-The **cluster-id** parameter is useful in redundant route reflector scenarios where multiple route reflectors serve the same set of clients, but can lead to partial connectivity when multiple IBGP sessions are disrupted.
+The **cluster-id** parameter is useful in redundant route reflector scenarios where multiple route reflectors serve the same set of clients, but can lead to partial connectivity when multiple IBGP sessions are disrupted ([more details](https://blog.ipspace.net/2022/02/bgp-rr-cluster-myths.html)).

 {{<figure src="BGP_RR_Cluster.png" caption="Cluster of redundant BGP route reflectors">}}